SpikePuppet/BusinessDayCalculator/README.md

 2. Open the command prompt and navigate to the the project
 3. Then navigate to the folder called "WebEndpoints"
 4. Run *dotnet run* in the command prompt and wait for the program to start up
-5. Open your Postmane/Fiddler/whatever tool you chose above and create a POST request which will be sent to **http://localhost:5000/calculate-business-days**.
+5. Open your Postmane/Fiddler/whatever tool you chose above and create a POST request with the URL **http://localhost:5000/calculate-business-days**.
 The body of the request should look like this:
 ```
 {
   "StartDate": "2020-04-08T00:00:00.000",